JB395/Bits-to-Target-and-Difficulty/README.md

 ### logging ( <include> <exclude> )

 Gets and sets the logging configuration for the debug.log file.
 When called without an argument, returns the list of categories with status that are currently being debug logged or not.
 When called with arguments, adds or removes categories from debug logging.
-The arguments are evaluated in order "include", "exclude".
+The arguments are evaluated in order "include" then "exclude".
 If an item is both included and excluded, it will thus end up being excluded.

-The valid logging categories are: net, tor, mempool, http, bench, zmq, db, rpc, estimatefee, addrman, selectcoins, reindex, cmpctblock, rand, prune, proxy, mempoolrej, libevent, coindb, qt, leveldb, coinstake, http-poll.
+The valid logging categories are: net, tor, mempool, http, bench, zmq, db, rpc, estimatefee, addrman, selectcoins, reindex, cmpctblock, rand, prune, proxy, mempoolrej, libevent, coindb, qt, leveldb, coinstake, and http-poll.

 Here we turn on logging for “mempool” and “mempoolrej” (they are listed first for “include”) and turn off “http”.
 Returns the current debug logging status.